Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 Launch a spear that deals damage and pins down whatever it hits!

 - Small and Fragile
-You are only one block tall- and you only have six hearts!
+You are a bit over one block tall- and you only have six hearts!

 - Rain World
 Fear the rain.
 You take damage in rain (1 heart/2 points per second) and your vision is heavily obscured.
 Regular water does not affect you, though, just rain.